Mungert69/FreeNetworkMonitorBlog/content/posts/monitoringquantumsafealgorithms.md

 categories: ["Quantum Security", "Encryption"]
 featured: false
 draft: false
+questions:
+  - "What is the Quantum Network Monitor Assistant used for?"
+  - "How can I set up monitoring for a domain to check if it supports quantum-safe algorithms?"
+  - "Is it possible to monitor multiple hosts or specify ports and geographic locations for the checks?"
+  - "How do I retrieve information about which monitored hosts support quantum-safe algorithms?"
+  - "Can I get historical reports to see when my hosts transitioned to quantum-safe encryption?"
+answers:
+  - "The Quantum Network Monitor Assistant is used to monitor and assess the adoption of quantum-safe (post-quantum) cryptographic algorithms across your domains, endpoints, ports, and geographic locations to ensure your cryptographic infrastructure is prepared for quantum computing threats."
+  - "You can set up monitoring by adding your domain with the endpoint set to 'quantum' using a function call like: {\"detail_response\": true, \"address\": \"example.com\", \"endpoint\": \"quantum\", \"email\": \"youremail@example.com\"}.
+This initiates recurring checks for quantum-safe algorithm support on that domain."
+  - "Yes, you can monitor multiple hosts and specify ports and agent locations.
+For example, to monitor api.example.com on port 8443 from both EU and US agents, you would submit two calls specifying the port and agent_location fields accordingly."
+  - "You can retrieve this information by querying the monitoring data filtered for the 'quantum' endpoint with a call like: {\"detail_response\": true, \"endpoint\": \"quantum\"}.
+This returns the quantum readiness status for all your monitored hosts."
+  - "Yes, you can request historical monitoring records for a specific host within a date range by submitting a query like: {\"detail_response\": true, \"address\": \"example.com\", \"date_start\": \"2024-01-01T00:00:00\", \"date_end\": \"2024-07-01T23:59:59\"}.
+This helps visualize progress and identify when quantum-safe standards were adopted."
 ---
 In today’s rapidly evolving digital landscape, organizations must ensure their cryptographic infrastructure can withstand the threats posed by quantum computing.
 Tracking the adoption of quantum-safe algorithms is essential for businesses transitioning to post-quantum cryptographic standards.
 In this walk-through, we’ll explore how to leverage the [Quantum Network Monitor Assistant](https://readyforquantum.com/?assistant=open) to monitor and assess the adoption of quantum-safe algorithms across your sites or services.